The intranet solution you’re considering may tick the boxes for the features you need, but is it intuitive enough for your staff to use?

 In far too many cases – and despite their best intentions – many organisations find that a new solution is actually hindering staff rather than helping them.

-Significant thought should be going into intranet usability and the user experience.
+Significant thought should be going into intranet usability and the user experience as part of the intranet design principles guiding implementation.

 These are the top five critical aspects of an intuitive intranet system.